itsdouges/vite_plugin_deno_resolve/README.md

 ## Install

-Import the plugin to your Vite config.
+Import the plugin to your Vite config and pass it to the plugins array.

 ```js
 import { defineConfig } from 'npm:vite@3.2.4';